-The country is changing, so is its electorate.
+The country is changing, and so is its electorate.

-A very wealthy suburban county in the traditional swing state of Virginia, Prince William once voted Republican.
-But over the last 15 or so years, its population has changed.
-Wealth and diversity have flourished outside of Washington, D.C.
+A very wealthy suburban county in the traditional swing state of Virginia, Prince William County once voted Republican.
+But over the past 15 or so years, its population has changed.
+Wealth and diversity have flourished outside of Washington, DC.

-Prince William has become a majority-minority district, voting largely Democratic for the past few cycles.
+Prince William County has become a majority-minority district, voting largely Democratic for the past few cycles.

 Searches by candidate